-Preheat oven to 250°F. Tear pretzels into bite-sized chunks, then slice them in half down the middle (like how you'd slice a bagel).
-Tear the pretzel buns into 1-2" cubes.
-Toast in an even layer on an ungreased sheet pan for ~1 hour, tossing every 15 minutes.
-Remove from the oven when dried and place in a very large bowl.
+Preheat oven to 250°F. Slice pretzels in half like bagels, then tear into bite-sized chunks along with the pretzel rolls.Arrange in an even layer on a large sheet pan and bake for ~1 hour, tossing every 15 minutes until pretzels are completely dry, like croutons.
+Remove from the oven and place in a large mixing bowl.

-Add ½ cup of chicken stock and 1 TBSP whole grain mustard to the pretzel mixture.
-If you’re adding msg, sprinkle it in now too.
-Stir to combine.
+Add ¾ cup chicken stock and 1 tablespoon whole grain mustard to the pretzel mixture.
+Stir well until all the liquid has absorbed.

 In a small bowl beat together ¾ cup stock and 1 large egg.
 Add to pretzel mixture and stir again to combine and evenly distribute all the ingredients.

 Let mixture sit for 15-20 minutes.
 Check the pretzel pieces — if they’re still quite firm or have dry spots, add another ¼ cup chicken stock and mix again.Repeat as needed until all the pretzel pieces are hydrated.

 Grease or butter a casserole dish.
 Add the pretzel mixture in an even layer and sprinkle pretzel salt over the top.

 Cover loosely with aluminum foil and bake for 20 minutes at 375°F. Remove the foil, rotate the dish, and reduce oven temp to 350°F. Bake for another 20 minutes until deeply golden brown and crisp on top.If it seems dry, pour ¼ cup chicken stock over top and bake for another 5-8 minutes.